The Ultimate Guide to Self-Serve Onboarding in the Product-Led Era

 This basically gives you superpowers.
 You can see where users are dropping off as they progress along the user journey.

-If, for example, only 10% of your users progress from being basic users to being pro users, then that suggests a major issue with your self-serve onboarding.
+If, for example, only 10% of your users progress from being basic users to being pro users, then that suggests a major issue with your self-serve onboarding content.
 You need to work on showing users how to get value from your more advanced features.

 Product usage analytics can show you what works and what doesn’t when it comes to your self-serve onboarding.
 This means you can focus on your weaker areas and improve your onboarding flows.